hashicorp/consul-template/README.md

 Like `key`, if you omit the datacenter attribute on `keyPrefix`, the local Consul datacenter will be queried.
 For more examples of the templating language, see the [Examples](#examples) section below.

 ### File Permission Caveats
 Consul Template uses Go's file modification libraries under the hood.
-As a caveat, these libraries do not preserve file permissions.
+If a file at the destination path already exists, Consul Template will do its best to preserve the existing file permissions.
+For non-existent files, Go will default to the system default.
 If you require specific file permissions on the output file, you can use the optional `command` parameter and `chmod`, for example:

 ```bash
 consul-template \